 A Wider Appeal

-Agave syrup has a number of advantages over honey.
+Agave syrup has a number of advantages over honey syrup.
 The light varieties of nectar can have a more neutral flavor than honey, making them less likely to interfere with or mask delicately flavored foods.
 Many people who find honey distasteful will still like the flavor of agave nectar.
 Unlike honey, agave syrup is completely vegan, meaning it can be used by individuals who do not wish to use any product associated with animals.

 Avoiding Sugar Shock

 The primary sugar in agave nectar is a complex form of fructose, which gives it a much lower glycemic index than honey.
 Depending on the variety, honey’s glycemic index usually falls in the 65-85 range.
-The glycemic index of agave syrup differs with variety and manufacturer, but usually falls between 11 and 30.
+The glycemic index of agave nectar differs with variety and manufacturer but usually falls between 11 and 30.
 This makes it less likely to raise blood sugar or trigger the body’s fat storage mechanisms.

 Ease of Use

 There is nothing more inconvenient than getting out a bottle of honey only to find that it has solidified into an unpourable, grainy mass.
-While the honey crystals can be re-liquefied by heating, it must be done carefully and at a low temperature to avoid carmelizing or scorching the sugars.
+While the honey crystals can be re-liquefied by heating, it must be done carefully and at a low temperature to avoid caramelizing or scorching the sugars.
 Agave syrup has a long shelf life and will not crystallize in the bottle.
 Agave is also thinner than honey, making it easier to measure and pour, and it dissolves well into liquids – even cold drinks.

 Safe for Babies

 Parents are vigorously warned not to give honey to children in their first year of life.
-This is because honey frequently contains a bacteria that can cause botulism.
+This is because honey frequently contains bacteria that can cause botulism.
 While this bacteria is harmless to anyone over the age of one year, it can produce toxins in an infant’s immature intestinal tract, causing sickness, hospitalization, and in rare cases, death.
 Agave syrup is not known to cause botulism in babies.

 Agave Syrup vs. Maple Syrup